 Kobe Harborland is a huge shopping and entertainment district in Kobe and the location of the much loved Kobe Port Tower.
 It is also a popular dating spot for people looking for romantic cafes, restaurants, and other amusements.
 For people looking for a good day of shopping, there are two big shopping complexes, namely the Mosaic and Canal Garden.

 Shin-Kobe Ropeway attracts tourists to the southern part of Rokko Mountain.
 The departure is near Shin-Kobe Station and takes you on a breathtaking ride past the Nunobiki Waterfall and the Nunobiki Herb Garden.
 When you reach the top, you can see spectacular views of the city.

 Mt.
 Rokko offers a very beautiful panoramic view.
 It is possible to shop and dine while enjoying the view from the observatory, as the area also boasts a restaurant and several souvenir shops.
 There are also some other attractions that you can enjoy around Mount Rokko, such as Rokko Snow Park, Rokko International Musical Box Museum, Rokko Garden Terrace, and Rokko Alpine Botanical Garden.
 It is the perfect place to visit if you are looking for a little exercise on a cool day.

 Kobe Suma Marine Aquarium is worth a visit too.
 It has been a popular spot for families and groups since it opened in 1957.
 You can see many marine animals such as sharks, stingrays, and dolphins.
 Ones of the most famous species in the aquarium are pirarucu and piranha from the Amazon.
 This is a great choice if the weather is too cold or rainy to visit the ropeway, or if you simply love marine animals!

 This bridge is considered to be the longest suspension bridge in the world.
-It links Kobe and the mainland of Honshu.
+It links Kobe City and Awaji Island.
 Nearby are the Bridge Exhibition Center and the Maiko Marine Promenade, which consist of observatory hallways.
 Even those afraid of heights won’t want to miss this impressive example of human achievement.